imixs/imixs-docker/hadoop/README.md

 Next create and read a file:

 	root@my-hadoop-cluster:/opt# echo "Hello Hadoop :-)" > test.txt
 	root@my-hadoop-cluster:/opt# hdfs dfs -copyFromLocal test.txt /
 	root@my-hadoop-cluster:/opt# hdfs dfs -ls /
 	Found 1 items
 	-rw-r--r--   1 root supergroup         18 2017-06-28 21:45 /test.txt

-You will see the output in the hadoop log file and the new created file:
+You will see the output in the hadoop log file and the new created file.

 ## Testing the WebHDFS Rest API